-Appraisal Management Companies, or “AMCs” for short, are neutral entities that stand between appraisers & those with financial interest in the transaction (e.g. Realtors, Loan Officers, Buyers/Sellers) to keep property valuations fair & unbiased.
+Appraisal Management Companies, or “AMCs” for short, are neutral entities created to stand between appraisers & anyone with a financial interest in the transaction (e.g. Realtors, Loan Officers, Buyers/Sellers).
+They’re designed to remove conflict of interest and keep property valuations fair & unbiased.

 • Lender orders the appraisal.